whennemuth/kuali-deployment-overview/DiskCleanup.md

          docker start apache-shibboleth
          ```

+#### Automation

 To automate all the actions above, a script is included in this repository: [DiskCleanup.sh](DiskCleanup.sh)
-You can place this script file on any EC2 instance and run it or set it on a cron schedule as follows:
+You can place this script file on any EC2 instance and run it directly or through a cron schedule as follows:

 ```
 # You have shelled into an EC2 instance.